The following article is an excerpt from "A Book of Bible Study"

 Notice the certainty in the statement where Jesus said, “I will”, which teaches us that those whom the Father draws to His Son will be raised up at the last day.
 Jesus did not say that those who are drawn must then make the decision to come to Him in order to be saved.
 However, Jesus did say clearly, and without any added conditions or any mention of man’s cooperation, that those whom the Father draws will be raised up at the last day.

 John 6:44 is one of several Bible passages that teach us about the calling of an individual to faith in Christ.
 Jesus taught us that this calling of God, this drawing by God the Father, is an effectual calling, meaning that all of those who receive this inward calling will indeed come to Him, and they will all be raised up at the last day.
-Without this effectual calling of God, the mind of sinful man, which is hostile toward God, has no desire to come to Christ and has not even the ability to come to Him (again, Romans 8:7).
+Without this effectual calling of God, the mind of sinful man, which is hostile toward God, has no desire to come to Christ and is not even able to come to Him (Romans 8:7).

 If anyone rejects the Gospel of Christ, it is only because they have never been drawn by the Father; they have never received this inward, effectual calling of God that Jesus spoke about in John 6:44.
 Believing in Christ is not something that sinful, unregenerate man has the ability or capacity to do, in and of himself, in order to obtain salvation for himself.
 He must be drawn by the Father.